-Planned Actual Budgeted Estimated Actual Expenditures Actions/Services Actions/Services Expenditures Provide food and babysitting for DELAC meetings and other parent advisory meetings to promote participation by low income parents, parents of English Learners, and parents of students with exceptional needs.
-There was not adequate parent attendance to warrant this service \$200 \$0
+Planned Actual Budgeted Estimated Actual Actions/Services Actions/Services Expenditures Expenditures Provide food and babysitting for DELAC meetings, ESL classes and other parent advisory meetings to promote participation by low income parents, parents of English Learners, and parents of students with exceptional needs.
+Babysitting services were offered at all Parent ESL classes. \$200 \$769